What are homophones ? Homophones are words that sound the same but are spelt differently and have different meanings. e.g. to, too and two Try these

 flour

-What are Prepositions?
 Prepositions are linking words in a sentence.
 We use prepositions to explain where things are in time or space.
 Prepositions tell us where something is (for example, beside, under, on, against, beneath or over) or when something is happening (for example: until, during, after, before or more specifically 'on Christmas Day', 'at twelve o'clock' or 'in August').

 Other sessions to will include more grammar, tips for Maths and lots more.
 We will also be looking into doing some of our sessions on different days so it is possible for people with commitments on Mondays to come.

-A big thank you for all those who came after school today.
 Next Monday we will look at what we are doing in ICT focusing on some of the activities we can do using 'Purple Mash' both at school and at home .

 Find out all about our Writing Rainbows and much more.

-For example: -Extending sentences with more than one clause by using a wider range of conjunctions -Using conjunctions, adverbs and prepositions to express time and cause -Using fronted adverbials
+-Extending sentences with more than one clause by using a wider range of conjunctions

 A Roman soldier (a centurion, in fact) on the left and a citizen on the right.